briantanseng/firebase-data-sender-console-example/README.md

 # firebase-data-sender-console-example

-This is a simple node.js project that simulates posting of JSON data to Firebase Database.
+This is a simple command line node.js project that posts random data (to simulate an IOT source) to a Firebase Database.

 ## Getting Started